Modern Nursery Design for Expecting and New Parents

 Modern Nursery Trends

-Stylish and functional nursery trends today are veering away from strong themes like cartoons and processes.
-Instead, modern design methods can be applied to make a nursery beautiful, functional, and also the kind of bright room that delights babies.
+Stylish and functional nursery trends today are veering away from strong themes like cartoon characters.
+Instead, modern design methods can be applied to make a nursery beautiful, functional, and the kind of bright room that delights babies.

 Instead of busy designs, parents today are favoring hand-painted murals of mountain ranges or lakesides.
 Nurseries are more likely to have a mixed color palette - favoring pastels and dusty hues with warm undertones.

 Themes are a wonderful way to design your nursery for both fun and soothing aesthetics.
 Many parents today are favoring nature themes over cartoons or castles.
 You can paint a simplistic misty mountain range on one wall of a blue nursery or paint trees reaching up the walls of a forest themed nursery.
 Some parents pick a delightful neutral theme like air balloons in the clouds or fish underwater to pull the room design together.